Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. The package is no longer marked as a prerelease;
-   In configuration settings of the Jint JS engine was added one new property - `MaxJsonParseDepth` (default `64`).
+   2. In configuration settings of the Jint JS engine was added one new property - `MaxJsonParseDepth` (default `64`).

    =============
    DOCUMENTATION